What Is Polycystic Ovary Syndrome (PCOS), and How Does It Affect Acne?

 A 2009 systematic review (a rigorous literature review that provides the highest level of evidence) published in the Cochrane Database of Systematic Reviews compared spironolactone with a placebo in treating women with both acne and hirsutism.
 This review found that while the women experienced improvement in their hirsutism, their acne did not improve.
 The authors concluded that there is some evidence that spironolactone is effective in decreasing hair growth but not acne.17

 Flutamide is another anti-androgen that can be prescribed on its own or with a COC.
-Again, because it can cause birth defects in a male fetus, women taking it should also use birth control.3
+Again, because it can cause birth defects in a male fetus, women taking it must also use birth control.3

 Sometimes doctors incorporate flutamide if a COC alone is not enough to resolve PCOS symptoms.
 Low doses of flutamide (less than or equal to 250 mg/day) generally are better tolerated, with less effects.
 Since low doses are as effective as higher doses, and high doses can damage the liver, researchers recommend staying with a low dose.3